 Hetman Mazepa did not play on some firewood, his instrument was made from rosewood.
 Where did he find a rosewood, maybe in Asia

-Perhaps there were even the shops in Baturin or Glukhov.
+Perhaps there were even the shops in Baturyn or Hlukhiv.
 We have a lot of things in Ukraine, many cheap, unfortunately.
-Ukrainians are smart, they say: “Do not buy Chinese thing!”
+Ukrainians are smart, they say, “Do not buy Chinese thing!”
 But then we make something worse and more expensive, unfortunately.
 And how can we take some firewood for a concert?
 If our ancestors played such a thing, so must we do the same?
 So they did not pay attention to the appearance of the instrument, it was secondary.
 But not for me.

 I have all sorts of drawings for the kobza, the bandura, the torban.
 We make them more often.
 These are precise drawings, so that we know how to make the smallest details.
 I’ve already made 20 instruments.
 It’s hard to say exactly how much time it takes for a separate instrument, because I usually make a few at once.
 Now I’m making kobza and torban.
 It’s a bit hard, but I have a choice every day.
 This is also important for inspiration.

-There are followers of Yurko Fedynsky, who are moving to Ukraine:
+There are followers of Jurij Fedynskyj, who are moving to Ukraine:

 Ukrainian history and musical tradition are the things which can drive this man.
-It is likely that without this record in the record library or without the chernihiv bandura for 50 rubles, the life of Yurko Fedinskyy could have been formed quite differently.
+It is likely that without this record in the record library or without the Chernihiv bandura for 50 rubles, the life of Jurij Fedinskyy could have turned out quite differently.